marcobergman/signalk-browser/README.md

 ```

 Then, open the file in your browser.
+With ?presentation=table, it shows all 'paths' from all sources in signalk.
+It strikes out paths that are stale (by default 5 seconds or older).
+Note that when there are multiple paths and the SignalK Source Priorities have been set, the lower priority paths are staled out here.

 ![example](example.png)

 With ?presentation=gauge, it shows a wind gauge with apparent and true wind, if available.
-Also, it features an aviation-style 'heading bug', that points to the next waypoint, and distance, if an active route is provided:
+Also, it features an aviation-style 'heading bug', that points to the next waypoint, and distance and VMG, if an active route is provided:

 ![example](example2.png)